Starting with version 1.5.0, Kuma offers the Inspect API to improve the policy debugging experience.

 Get config dump for data plane proxy:

-kumactl inspect dataplane backend-1 --config-dump
+kumactl inspect dataplane backend-1 --type=config-dump

 Get config dump for zone ingress:

-kumactl inspect zoneingress zi-1 --config-dump
+kumactl inspect zoneingress zi-1 --type=config-dump

 Get config dump for zone egress:

-kumactl inspect zoneegress ze-1 --config-dump
+kumactl inspect zoneegress ze-1 --type=config-dump

-In order to retrieve a config dump in a Multizone deployment,
+To retrieve a config dump in a Multizone deployment,

 kumactl should be pointed to a zone CP